XSLiuLab/HRDCNA/README.md

-# HRD~~CNA~~: Homologous recombination deficiency prediction by copy number alteration features
+# HRD<sub>CNA</sub>: Homologous recombination deficiency prediction by copy number alteration features

 ## Introduction

-HRD~~CNA~~ is a robust HRD predictor based on copy number alteration (CNA) features.
+HRD<sub>CNA</sub> is a robust HRD predictor based on copy number alteration (CNA) features.
 CNA information can be obtained from a diverse type of data, such as shallow WGS, WES, SNP array, and panel sequencing, and could represent a cost-effective type of biomarker for cancer diagnosis and clinical response prediction.
-HRD~~CNA~~ can precisely predict HR status across cancer types using CNA features data derived from different platforms and it provides a robust tool for cost-effective HRD prediction and also demonstrates the applicability of CNA features in cancer precision medicine.
-We made HRD~~CNA~~ into an R package `HRDCNA` for use.
+HRD<sub>CNA</sub> can precisely predict HR status across cancer types using CNA features data derived from different platforms and it provides a robust tool for cost-effective HRD prediction and also demonstrates the applicability of CNA features in cancer precision medicine.
+We made HRD<sub>CNA</sub> into an R package `HRDCNA` for use.

-The package provides you with the functions and example data to automise this process of extracting CNA features and calculating HRD~~CNA~~ scores.
+The package provides you with the functions and example data to automise this process of extracting CNA features and calculating HRD<sub>CNA</sub> scores.

 ## Getting started